PeichenGuo/Notes/EECS/Advanced Signal Processing/hw/Assignment 6.md

 Two groups discussed the Steepest Descent method and the Conjugate Gradient method.
 Those two methods basically are recursively approaching the least square problem.

-The last group, who is also the best presenter, carried out the kalman filter
+The last group, who is also the best presenter, carried out the kalman filter.
+Kalman filter is kind of like a better version of Recursive Least Square method.
+It requires less complexity.

 ## 2.
 ![[Pasted image 20230521165829.png]]